Skip to content

 • · Fellow of the Royal College of Ophthalmologists (FRCOphth)

-• · British Oculoplastic Surgery Society (BOPSS)
+• · Full member, British Oculoplastic Surgery Society (BOPSS)

 • · GMC Specialist Register (Ophthalmology) · 7148806